ColtonMyers1995/es-theme-PIXEL-OS/README.md

-\- The system name is always shown in the gamelist view
+\* System name appears in gamelist view

-\- Focus remains on artwork and navigation in system view
+\* System view focuses purely on artwork and navigation